 168. Shedding Sense of Entitlements.

-Krishna says, "I am equally disposed to all living beings.
-To Me none is Dweshya (hateful), none is Priya (dear).
-But those who worship me with devotion are in Me and I am also in them" (9.29).
+Krishna says, “I am equally disposed to all living beings.
+To Me none is dweshya (hateful), none is priya (dear).
+But those who worship me with devotion are in Me and I am also in them” (9.29).

 The difference is the devotion which is like keeping our bowl upright.
-In the contemporary context, ahankaar is referred to as entitlement.
-Devotion is nothing but shedding entitlements by realising that it's all HIS grace and at the same time performing karmas assigned to us in the present moment by this mighty existence without attachment or detachment.
+In the contemporary context, ahankaar is also referred to as entitlement.
+Devotion is nothing but shedding entitlements by realising that it’s all His grace and at the same time performing karmas assigned to us in the present moment by this mighty existence without attachment or detachment.

 Comments